Nuos/__learnopengl/AdvancedOpenGL/Cubemaps/cubemaps.md

 	*** glTexImage2D()

+			The Func glTexImage2D() generates the texture-image on the current-bound texture-object

 		The function glTexImage2D() generates the texture image on the current bound texture object at the active texture unit
 		The function expects destination and source data from where the source image is expected to be an array of data (usually a byte array)